210201sre/RP3-p2/README.md

 project 2 for Revature Party of 3

 ## Description
-Set up the backend for an online store to buy items.
-Users can register and login to add items to their cart.
-Then they can place orders.
-Registered users are are stored in the Users table.
-Items that users can buy are stored in the Items table.
-User's carts are stored in the Cart table.
-Users order's are stored in the Orders table.
+The Free Store application manages the backend service of an online store.
+Free Store is a RESTful Spring boot web application where users can register for accounts, login, logout, and order items.
+Leveraged  Prometheus to create custom metrics, monitor SLOs, and alerting.
+A canary deployment strategy was implemented in Jenkins to deploy to Kubernetes.

 ## Features Implemented
 * Register - register new users